- Culinary Academy

 Past Special Award winners who were able to be present on the night were invited on to the stage to be recognised by the audience.
 These were in chronological order: Peter Griffiths, Paul Gayler, Brian Turner, Anton Mosimann, Omero Gallucci, Anton Edelmann, David Foskett, Albert Roux, Stephen Scuffell, Pierre Koffmann, Philip Howard and Cyrus Todiwala.

-At the end of the evening, everyone was presented with a special book commemorating these outstanding chefs, which included the 20th winner James Martin.
+At the end of the evening, everyone was presented with a special book commemorating these outstanding chefs, including the 20th winner James Martin.

 The Special Award, sponsored by Sodexo for more than a decade, is presented to someone who has made an outstanding contribution to the industry, and Martin was praised for his commitment.